tytydraco/yessleep/out/Ghosted.md

 But I’m getting ahead of myself.

 Best to start at the beginning.
-Go back to that faithful day.
+Go back to that fateful day.

 The day I first heard her name.